 This is the age of targeted ads.
 Financial institutions should choose their target audience strategically for maximum return on investment of their marketing spend.
 The first thing a bank needs to decide is the campaign goal.
 The campaign goal will determine the target audience.

-An average American is exposed to 4,000 to 10,000 ads in a day.
+An average American is exposed to nearly 100 ads in a day.
 The ads will be seen on various platforms.
 However, only one-quarter of these ads will be relevant.
 Banks must choose an appropriate mix of marketing channels to break through the clutter.

 For example, if a bank or a credit union is looking to sell home loans, the target audience would be people planning to buy or improve a house.
 By targeting ads to customers searching home listings or home improvement ideas on social media or Connected TV and sending them direct mail, institutions will experience a higher conversion rate than blanket advertising on television.